theradiooperator/trumpsholodomor/README.md

 Either Donnie *is* out of his league or he *doesn't care*.
 What is the excuse for leaving him in power?
 We see his lack of leadership as crimnal, with so many more are culpable, across the parties, because they will not stop him.

 There are many plausible excuses and interesting analyses about this dynamic; they are not sufficient to erase culpability.
 This crippled ability to mitigate disaster is not so unlike the worst of Sovietism.
-(Let's not give it the honor of being called communism, just as the United States doesn't really resemble a free market.)
+(Let's not give it the honor of being called communism, just as the United States doesn't really resemble a free market capitalist society.)

 —— The Radio Operator